flutter/codelabs/tooling/claat_export_images/README.md

 # CLAAT Image exporter, Dart version

 A tool to export the images for a CLAAT codelab.
+This tool uses the Google Docs API to retrieve the images embedded in a Google Doc.
+This tool is being used to slim down the images attached to Google Codelabs as a Thing (CLAAT) gDocs that are collectively too large for the Google Docs HTML export API.

 ## Install dependencies